Prinzhorn/node-solr-synonyms/README.md

 Parse Solr/ElasticSearch synonyms files into JavaScript objects.
 You can then replace tokens with their synonyms easily.

-Infos on synonyms file format http://wiki.apache.org/solr/AnalyzersTokenizersTokenFilters#solr.SynonymFilterFactory
+Info on synonyms file format http://wiki.apache.org/solr/AnalyzersTokenizersTokenFilters#solr.SynonymFilterFactory

 Installation